spotthehall/gnml/README.md

-# Wane
+# mnml

-a stupid simple Micro.blog theme.
-This is a work in progress, so no special features yet...
+A minimalist Micro.blog theme.

+### Theme features

+- The ability to set custom light and dark mode link colors.
+- The ability to add your Fediverse Creator (Mastodon) name.